ArthurVerrez/webpage-string-extractor-browser-extension/README.md

 Notes:

 - The first time you load the extension, you might need to refresh the page you want to extract data from if it was opened before installing the extension.
-- If you move the extension folder, you will need to reload it in Chrome, so make sure to keep it in a stable location.
+- If you move the extension folder, you will need to reload it in Chrome, so keep it in a stable location.
 - The above process is for Chrome.
 Other Chromium-based browsers (Edge, Brave, etc.) have similar steps.

 ---